awsdocs/aws-elemental-mediatailor-user-guide/doc_source/ad-reporting-client-side.md

    + `adParameters`: String of ad parameters from VAST VPAID, which AWS Elemental MediaTailor passes to the player\.
    + `adSystem`: The name for the system that serves the ad\.
    + `adTitle`: The title for the ad\.
+   + `adVerifications`: Contains the resources and metadata required to execute third\-party measurement code in order to verify creative playback\.
+For more information about the `adVerifications` element, see the [VAST 4\.2 specification, section 3\.16\.](https://iabtechlab.com/wp-content/uploads/2019/06/VAST_4.2_final_june26.pdf)
    + `apiFramework`: Set this to `VPAID` to tell the player that this is a VPAID ad\.
    + `availId`: For HLS, the sequence number associated with the start of the ad avail\.
 For DASH, the period ID of the ad avail, which is usually the period ID of the content that is to be replaced with an ad\.
    + `beaconUrls`: Where to send each ad beacon\.